Frequently Asked Questions

 Compliance with the final submission deadline is a crucial aspect of the project exercise.

-Students should apply for extensions through their supervisor who will liaise with the Course Director and report a decision.
-Except in exceptional circumstances approved by the supervisor, CD and FYP Coordinator, extensions will only be granted under criteria that would merit an ‘I’ Grade.
+Students should apply for extensions through their supervisor who will liaise with the FYP coordinator and report a decision.
+Except in exceptional circumstances approved by the supervisor and FYP Coordinator, extensions will only be granted under criteria that would merit an ‘I’ Grade.
 All applications must be accompanied by supporting documentation from the Medical Centre or Counsellor’s Office and should be made no later than two weeks prior to the submission deadline.